factcast/factcast/factcast-site/documentation/content/factus/snapshotting.md

    * changes to the projection where made that were relevant for deserialization.
    *
    * <p>This method is only used if no other means of providing a hash is used.
 Alternatives are
-   * using the @ProjectionSerial annotation or defining a final static long field called
+   * using the ProjectionMetaData annotation or defining a final static long field called
    * serialVersionUID.
    *
    * <p>Note, that the serial will be cached per class